 My Voice Matters is a national consultation series which collects the experiences people using mental health services in Ireland, and the experience of their family members, friends and carers/ supporters.

-My Voice Matters: Views and Experiences of LGBTI+ People Using Mental Health Services
+My LGBTI+ Voice Matters: A Mixed Methods Exploration of the Views and Experiences of LGBTI+ Mental Health Service Users

-The first reports published in the My Voice Matters series looked at the experiences of mental health service users and their family, friends, carers and supporters.
+The My Voice Matters series looked at the experiences of mental health service users and their family, friends, carers and supporters.
+These first reports were published in March 2019.

 Key findings from the Service User report: